Carreau/phd-dissertation/parts/part1.rst

 chose from that can potentially be added to the reconstituted system, but often lead to a wider range for the testable parameter as well as minimal number of interacting component.
-This allow for a deeper understanding of the governing principle of the system, and often permit access to a wider range of accessible conditions and individual tweaking of component.
+This allow for a deeper understanding of the governing principle of the system, and often permits access to a wider range of accessible conditions and individual tweaking of component.

 In our lab we are mainly interested in the bottom-up approach and the use of biomimetic system.
 We try to reconstitute biologically relevant behavior with the minimal system constituted from pure protein components.

-In particular in this manuscript we are interested in the mimicking the process by which the listeria is able to hijack cellular mechanism, recruit proteins responsible for actin polymerisation at the leading edge of the cell, and use hem to polymerize actin on its back.
-This is what allow the listeria to propel itself fast enough (1.5 to 2 µm /sec) :cite:`Dabiri1990` to be able to pass through cell membrane from one cell to the other.
+In particular in this manuscript we are interested in mimicking the motility process by which the `listeria` pathogen is able to hijack cellular mechanisms, recruit proteins responsible for actin polymerisation at the leading edge of the cell, and use them to polymerize actin on its surface.
+This is what allows the listeria to propel itself fast enough (1.5 to 2 µm /min) :cite:`Dabiri1990` to be able to pass through cell membrane from one cell to the other.

-The bead motility system is the minimal in-vitro system capable of replicating the listeria motility.
+The bead motility system is a minimal in-vitro system capable of replicating the listeria motility.

 .. _bead-motility-assay: